skygenesisenterprise/aether-meet/.github/COMMERCIAL.md

 You **must contact Sky Genesis Enterprise** and obtain a commercial license **if you plan to**:

-- Offer Aether Calendar as a paid or free SaaS (Software-as-a-Service) product.
+- Offer Aether Meet as a paid or free SaaS (Software-as-a-Service) product.
-- Bundle Aether Calendar into a commercial product or platform.
+- Bundle Aether Meet into a commercial product or platform.
-- Use Aether Calendar in a business context without open-sourcing your modifications and dependencies (as required by Apache License 2.0).
+- Use Aether Meet in a business context without open-sourcing your modifications and dependencies (as required by Apache License 2.0).
 - Require a proprietary license or want to avoid the Apache License 2.0. copyleft obligations.

 ## 🧾 Why a Commercial License?